 Many homeowners are finding their trees with dry and wilted leaves and no rain in sight.
-Urban Forestry Specialist Lindsey Purcell describes how homeowners can deal with these drought-stressed trees in his publication Drought?
+This publication describes how homeowners can deal with these drought-stressed trees, Drought?
 Don’t Forget the Trees!

 Drought can have a major impact on tree health and survival.
 Water is the most limiting ecological resource for a tree, and without adequate moisture, decline and death are imminent.
 It reduces carbohydrate production, significantly lowering energy reserves and production of defense chemicals in the tree.